 When Will Baby’s Hair Grow Again?

 This depends on the follicles but, typically, you would start to see new hair within a month.
-Patience could come in handy here.
+Patience could come in handy here, and the more you watch, the longer it will take.

 Other Ways to Promote Healthy Hair Growth

-If your only reason to shave your baby’s head is for the potential benefits, you should try other, less drastic, methods.
+If your only reason to shave your baby’s head is the hope of thicker, healthier hair regrowth, you may want to consider other, less drastic, methods.
 There are plenty of ways to encourage those lovely locks to grow strong.
 Here are a few:

 1. Use a Moisturizing Shampoo